Venezuela judge convicts 6 American oil execs, orders prison

 “I believe it’s more important that the light of hope illuminates us,” Vadell wrote.
 “May the light of hope put an end to the sadness of my family.”

-The five other men did not respond to invitations AP made through their lawyers to comment.
+The five other men did not respond to invitations The Associated Press made through their lawyers to comment.

 “I think he was willing to take some risks and open some hearts to allow him to come home,” she said.
 “I think he’s still wondering ‘What happened?’
 He went to a work meeting and never came home.”